 5.)
 Does the bill enhance the power of parents and guardians to rear their own children without excessive interference from the government?

-That said, let me acknowledge that I am NOT as familiar with some of the issues as Assemblyman Oscarson – who has been in office for the last four years – four years too long!
+That said, let me acknowledge that I am NOT as familiar with some of the issues as Assemblyman Oscarson – who has been in office for the last six years – six years too long!

 But let me assure you that when considering an issue, I will consult with experts on both sides and make an informed decision that is in the best interest of the people of District 36.